Company waste management: what needs to be put in place

 Dispose of the waste to a collection or transport intermediary or directly to the operator of a recovery facility

-Waste not dangerous and no inert cannot be supported by a storage and incineration plant only if the company certifies compliance with its sorting obligations.
+Waste not dangerous and no inert can be supported by a storage and incineration plant only if the company certifies compliance with its sorting obligations.

-To justify it, the company must transmit every year the operator of the storage and incineration plant, prior to receipt of any waste for the current year, a sworn certificate.
+To justify it, the company must transmit every year one sworn certificate to the operator of the storage and incineration plant before receiving any waste for the current year.
 It must be signed by the company's legal representatives.
 The certificate shall state:

 When the waste is transferred to a third party, the company must provide all the information necessary for its treatment.